mlswg/mls-protocol/draft-ietf-mls-protocol.md

 a fresh Application Key Schedule which consist of a tree of Application Secrets as well as one symmetric ratchet per group member.

-Each client maintains their own local copy of (parts of) the Application Key Schedule for each epoch during which they are a group member.
+Each client maintains their own local copy of the Application Key Schedule for each epoch during which they are a group member.
 They derive new keys, nonces and secrets as needed while deleting old ones as soon as they have been used.

-Application messages MUST be protected with the Authenticated-Encryption with Associated-Data (AEAD) encryption scheme associated with the MLS ciphersuite.
+Application messages MUST be protected with the Authenticated-Encryption with Associated-Data (AEAD) encryption scheme associated with the MLS ciphersuite using the common framing mechanism.
 Note that "Authenticated" in this context does not mean messages are known to be sent by a specific client but only from a legitimate member of the group.